 If your Green Card was damaged or destroyed, you must replace it as soon as possible by completing a USCIS Form I-90.
+Note: If you have been arrested since your Green Card was last approved, you should consult an attorney before applying for a replacement.

 To fill out this form, you must use your complete name, Alien Registration Number (also known as an A-number), and date of admission into the United States.
-If you do not have this information, you can make an appointment to see a U.S. Citizenship and Immigration Services (USCIS, formerly known as INS) officer at https://my.uscis.gov/appointment using USCIS's INFOPASS system.
-Due to COVID-19, it may prove more difficult to obtain your A-number, as some USCIS services are limited.
+If you do not have this information, you can make an appointment to see a U.S. Citizenship and Immigration Services (USCIS, formerly known as INS) officer by calling USCIS at (800) 375-5283.
 If you no longer have access to your A-number, we recommend that you contact an attorney or a legal services organization for assistance.
 For legal services available in your area, please turn to the Lawyer Referral Services & Legal Aid chapter of this handbook.